thordendal/ansible_maven_find_version/README.md

 * Actually retreiving artifacts or invoking `maven_artifact` module after finding version
 * Better error handling

-Anyway, issues and pull requests of any kind are welcome.
+Issues and pull requests of any kind are welcome.